axr/core/README.md

  - What you expected to happen
  - How to reproduce the issue
  - Your operating system and version
- - The version of the prototype that is affected
+ - The version of AXR that is affected